 He knows how I feel about finding my mate.
 It has all but consumed me this past year, but he just says to have patience, that my time will come.
 I want to believe him, but it’s so hard when you have been looking for as long as I have.
 Most wolves find their mates shortly after their first shift.

 “Ah.
-Well, I just wanted to let you know the alpha from the Southridge pack and a few of his warriors will be down tomorrow to discuss some territory issues.”
+Well, before I forget, I wanted to let you know the alpha from the Southridge pack and a few of his warriors will be down tomorrow to discuss some territory issues.”

 “Okay, and why are you telling me this?”
 I ask him, tensing slightly.
 Everyone knows who the Southridge pack is.
 I have heard their alpha is ruthless, a monster.
 He takes what he wants and kills whoever tries to stop him.